Wichtiger Hinweis

 The symposium is being organized by Special Olympics Bayern e.
 V., the City of Erlangen and Lebenshilfe Landesverband Bayern e.
 V., among others.

 With the help of a specialist presentation in the morning, a look will be taken at the opportunities that exercise and sport offer for people with disabilities.
-Two practical projects will illustrate how the health of people with disabilities can be strengthened through exercise in everyday life and how access to organized sport - especially to sports clubs - can be made easier for them.
+Two practical projects will illustrate how the health of people with disabilities can be strengthened through exercise in everyday life and how access to organized sport - in particular to sports clubs - can be made easier for them.
 In the afternoon, we will offer you four workshops in two sessions, which will deal with different aspects of exercise and sport for people with disabilities and leave room for your questions, ideas and discussion points.

 Nina Özer, Dennis Turk, Katrin Müller-Hohenstein and Tim Gömmel are the faces of the Landesspiele Erlangen 2025.
 The two athletes from Lebenshilfe Erlangen, the TV presenter and the HC Erlangen handball pro are the four ambassadors of the event for people with intellectual disabilities.
 Together, they stand for the community, friendship, enthusiasm and inclusive power that the State Games will ignite in summer 2025.
 The games will take place under the motto #Gemeinsamstark (#strongtogether) and are the largest inclusive sporting event in Bavaria this year.